brandghost/brandghost.github.io/_posts/2025-02-07-case-study-thimo.md

 ---
-title: How BrandGhost Saves Time and Boosts Impressions - A Success Story with Thimo
+title: How BrandGhost Saves Time and Boosts Impressions - A Success Story with Thimo Koolen
 description: See how BrandGhost helped Thimo grow engagement
 author: BrandGhost
 date: 2025-02-07 00:00:00 +0800